nais/doc/content/clusters/README.md

 | dev-sbs | nais.oera-q.no |
 | prod-sbs | nais.oera.no, tjenester.nav.no |

+Example: If your app is named `myapp`, then the URL for `dev-fss` would be `https://my-app.nais.preprod.local/`.

 PS: Remember `https://` when calling on-prem URLs!

 ### Deprecation of preprod-